nc-anand-sagar/quest-student-registration/README.md

 3. start quest-student-registration. it is spring boot application.

-4. use attached postman collections to test api. there are three apis:
+4. use attached postman collections to test api. it is placed under resource folder. there are three apis:

     a. create/register student. it is post api